-Before operation, perform the daily inspection and verify the skid shoes are set at the desired position.
+Before operation, perform the daily inspection and verify the skid shoes are set at the desired height.

 If weight transfer is used, set the weight transfer so the blade will lower to the ground in the float position.
+Shift the power unit into low range.